-During heavy traffic congestion, South Bay Rapid buses can operate on selected freeway shoulders between Downtown San Diego and National City, helping bus drivers to bypass slow traffic and maintain transit schedules.
+During heavy traffic congestion, South Bay Rapid buses can operate on selected freeway shoulders between Downtown San Diego and National City, helping bus drivers to bypass slow traffic.

-The project includes the San Diego region’s first use of vehicle-to-infrastructure technology.
+The three-year pilot project includes the San Diego region’s first use of transit vehicle-to-infrastructure technology.
 Sensors embedded on these buses provide audio and visual alerts to the drivers regarding lane position and potential conflicts with other vehicles or obstructions along the corridor and shoulder.

 After the project’s three-year demonstration period, the freeway shoulders will be restored to prior condition.